 What is perhaps unique about BMSF’s funding in this field is that it addresses the financial and legal needs of mental illness patients along with the improvement of care.
 Grant amounts are rather substantial, ranging from around $150,000 to over $1 million.
 Most grants are awarded to large institutions, including hospitals, research centers, and universities.

 There are some caveats to the Foundation's funding for veterans that are important to keep in mind.
 While the Foundation's focus on the mental health treatment of U.S. military veterans sets it apart from most grantmakers, veterans' organizations themselves cannot receive funding.
-Only outside organizations seeking to address this rising concern may be eligible for those big monetary boosts.
+Only outside organizations seeking to address this rising concern may be eligible for grants.
 Projects involving medical research of mental disorders are also ineligible for grants.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)